Would you prefer to view this website based on your location?

 EV drivers are more highly educated than the average citizen, especially in the United Kingdom and Germany.
 However, French middle-educated EV drivers exponentially increased during the last two years and now represent the majority.

-Amongst potential EV drivers, these tend to be more middle-educated rather than highly educated, and it is especially the case in Germany.
+Among potential EV drivers, these tend to be more middle-educated rather than highly educated, and it is especially the case in Germany.

 EV drivers are often highly educated